-Our hearts should burn with Joy when we have the scriptures opened to us by our Pastors and teachers too.
+Our hearts should also burn with joy when we have the scriptures opened to us by our pastors and teachers.

-This is a good test for our hearts, if the explanation of the scriptures hold no appeal for us then we must check our desires.
+This is a good test for our hearts, if the explanation of the scriptures holds no appeal for us then we must check our desires.

 Full bodily resurrection

 See my hands and my feet, that it is I myself.
 Touch me, and see.
 For a spirit does not have flesh and bones as you see that I have.”
 Luke 24:39 (ESV)

 The physical world is not evil, God created the physical world and will physically recreate and restore it one day.
 Gnostics believe the physical world is evil and the spirit realm is good but this is heresy.
 They also say the resurrection of Jesus was only spiritual.

 One of the core distinctives of our faith is that we believe in the full bodily resurrection of Jesus.